Amanda Knox "hopeful" after blow to prosecution

 Prosecutors questioned the two reviewers' findings and had asked the court for a second review of the DNA evidence.
 But the judge rejected that request and said there had been enough discussion of the DNA evidence.

-The appeal hearing continues, with closing arguments expected to start towards the end of this month.
+The appeal hearing continues, with closing arguments expected to start toward the end of this month.

 (Reporting by Peter Griffiths; Editing by Louise Ireland)